ducaale/hack-cpu-emulator/README.md

 # Hack CPU Emulator

-A WIP re-implementation of Nand2tetris CPU Emulator in the terminal.
+A WIP Re-implementation of Nand2tetris' CPU Emulator in the terminal.

 ## Requirements
 - Rust v1.42 or later